 Number of Irish Doctors Granted Specialist Recognition (2019) 21 (out of 21)

 The Competent Authority Pathway.
-The Option For Trainee Doctors From Ireland in Australia.
+The Trainee Option For Ireland Doctors Australia.

 If you are a trainee doctor in the Republic of Ireland.
 Then you are looking at the competent authority pathway for working in Australia.